ESMRMB offers a variety of different education programmes

 ESMRMB Members can benefit from discounted member rates.
 Please ensure an active and paid ESMRMB 2025 membership before registering.
 If your membership is pending some documents/proofs for activation might be missing.

-Registration will open in April
+Registration will open end of April

 For questions please contact us at office@esmrmb.org